Anakin2555/DecomposeWHAR/README.md

 ## 📄 Experiment Results
 ![](results.png)
 ❗Note: The experiment condition may not be the same as the baseline model "DynamicWHAR" because we aim to find the most suitable settings for our model to demonstrate the best performance.
-Additionally, we can't reproduce the results in the experiment settings based on their codes.
+Additionally, we can't reproduce the results of their paper in the experiment settings based on their codes, so we just quote results of "DynamicWHAR" and previous models in their paper.

 ## ⚒️ Prerequisites